DenShykyta/test/README.md

 ### Header

-The cart header is only visible when the Cart button is active.
+The cart header differs only in the active state of the Cart button.

 ### Cart field